 Statutes pollution prevention control guidelines etc need to be controlled and kept up to date

-Access doesn’t mean the document is company’s intellectual property
+Access doesn’t mean the document is the company’s intellectual property

 a) establishing operating criteria for the process(es);